petermsiegel/F-string-APL/README.md

 used ∆F string.
 Using the DFN option `(⍺[0]=1)`, we can generate a dfn that will display the formatted output, without having to reanalyze the f-string each time.
-We will compare the performance of an ∆F-string evaluated on the fly
+We will compare the performance of an ∆F-string evaluated on the fly.

 ```
    mx← ∆F '...'